 Getaway Glen Umbrellas

 Premium beach chair spaces are available for rent up to 180 days in advance.
 Getaway Glen Umbrellas include 2 lounge chairs, an umbrella, a cocktail table and 4 towels.
 A maximum of 4 guests can use this reserved space.
 If you did not make prior arrangements, you can stop at High and Dry Towel Rental to check same-day availability.
-The cost, as of 2014 is $55 per day.
 Reservations can be made through Disney Recreation at (407) WDW-PLAY.

 Premium reserved spaces are available for rent up to 180 days in advance.
 Beachcomber Shacks include a roof offering shade, locker, all-day drink mugs, cooler with bottled water, upgraded lounge furniture, service of an attendant (via a convenient call button) and towels.
 The attendant will be able to assist you with food orders (purchased at an additional cost) or any suggestions to enjoy your day to the fullest at Typhoon Lagoon.
 Six guests can enjoy the Beachcomber Shacks; there is an additional fee for guests 7-10.
-The cost as of 2014 is $324 for all day and $175 for a half day.
 Reservations can be made through Disney Recreations at (407) WDW-PLAY.
 Check in at High and Dry Towel Rental or inquire here for “same day” rental if available.
 Guests will be given a bracelet that allows access to the private area.

 Life Jackets are provided to guests for free with a deposit of either driver’s license or credit card.